sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 categories: metrics measurements
 ---

+This blog will briefly cover confusion matrices, what they are, and how we generate them with code examples.

 * TOC
 {:toc}

 ## Introduction

-This blog will go in depth about confusion matrices, what they are, why we use them and some code examples on how to generate them.

-Confusion matrices are a common way for visualise your classifier's performance, whether that is a Transformer, CNN or SVM.
-Perhaps most importantly, they show how classifier fails in an easy to read manor.
+Confusion matrices are a vital way to visualise your machine learning model's performance for classification tasks, regardless of which type of model you use, and whether that task is detecting pedestrians in a self-driving car, or predicting your customers' next purchase on your website.
+Most notably, a confusion matrix efficiently highlights how a classifier fails, not just how it succeeds, facilitating a simple method to make informed decisions for model improvement.

 Below is an example binary classification confusion matrix, which displays the performance of a Cancer classification model.